silver13/BoldClash-BWHOOP-B-03/README.md

 [![Build Status](https://travis-ci.org/silver13/BoldClash-BWHOOP-B-03.svg?branch=master)](https://travis-ci.org/silver13/BoldClash-BWHOOP-B-03)

-### BoldClash BWHOOP B-03
+## SilverWare - BoldClash BWHOOP B-03 version

 Currently does not account for centered throttle! ( no altitude hold ) It uses normal throttle, low = motors off.
+That means it should be used with Devo / multimodule or another tx.

 Programming connector is a Microjst 1.25 pitch connector.
-Don't wire positive to st-link as you may overcharge the battery if connected or damage st-link.
+Don't wire positive to st-link as you may overcharge the battery if connected or damage the st-link.

 Programming instructions ( uses St-link Utility program ): https://www.rcgroups.com/forums/showthread.php?2876797-Boldclash-bwhoop-B-03-opensource-firmware